vicontiveros00/Ravenous/README.md

 ## Built with React JS

 Run `npm start` in the terminal at the root of the project.
-You'll find the app running at `http://localhost:3000`.
+You'll find the app running at http://localhost:3000.

 **Note**: You'll have to get your own API key from Yelp if you wanna run this locally.
-More info here: https://www.yelp.com/developers/documentation/v3/get_started
+More info here: https://www.yelp.com/developers/documentation/v3/get_started.
+Insert your API key in `/src/util/Yelp.js:1`

 Happy coding!